La Liberazione

 Premiere July 30 2026

-In the summer of 2026, three of Sweden’s leading Baroque singers take to the stage at Confidencen: Court Singer Ann Hallenberg as the powerful Alcina, mezzo-soprano Kristina Hammarström as her challenger Melissa, and tenor Martin Vanberg as the misguided Ruggiero, in Francesca Caccini’s landmark work La liberazione di Ruggiero dall’isola d’Alcina (1625).
+This summer, three of Sweden’s leading Baroque singers take to the stage at Confidencen that, in collaboration with Den Andra Operan, proudly presents Francesca Caccini’s landmark work La liberazione di Ruggiero dall’isola d’Alcina (1625).
+Court Singer Ann Hallenberg as the powerful Alcina, mezzo-soprano Kristina Hammarström as her challenger Melissa, and tenor Martin Vanberg as the enchanted Ruggiero.

 In La Liberazione, we meet the knight Ruggiero, trapped by his own enchantment on Alcina’s island—a realm where reality bends to her will and where desire and power are tightly interwoven.
 When the sorceress Melissa, disguised as Ruggiero’s mentor Atalante, arrives to bring him back to his true path, Alcina’s dominion is threatened.
 What unfolds is a charged duel between two commanding women—two distinct embodiments of strength, freedom, and longing.
 When Melissa’s magic finally breaks the spell, Alcina’s world collapses, and Ruggiero escapes from a kingdom where passion, power, and independence were allowed to flourish only for a brief moment.